ibm-cloud-docs/containers/cs_vpn.md

 ### Upgrading from version 1.0.0
 {: #vpn_upgrade_1.0.0}

 Due to some of the settings that are used in the version 1.0.0 Helm chart, it is not possible to use `helm upgrade` to update from 1.0.0 to the latest version.
+{:shortdesc}

 To upgrade from version 1.0.0, you must delete the 1.0.0 chart and install the latest version:

 1. Delete the 1.0.0 Helm chart.